mostjs/core/docs/concepts.rst

 Error propagation
 -----------------

+.. attention:: Uncaught exceptions in a sink chain are considered to be :ref:`failures <Failed Event Streams>`, and not *application errors*.
+See :ref:`Stream Failure vs. Application Errors <Application Errors>` for more information.

 If an exception is thrown during event propagation, it will stop the propagation and travel "backwards" through the sink chain, by unwinding the call stack.
 If that exception is not caught, it will reach the producer, and finally, the scheduler.
 The scheduler will catch it and send the error "forward" again synchronously, using the `error` channel of the sink chain.